commutatus/awesome/domains/engineering/well-documented/api-engineering.md

 - APIs should be easy to understand that there shouldn't be a need for UI onboarding
 - To follow a specific process/format to make the API understanding easier
 - To set a standard for everyone to be in sync in API understanding
-- Letting know the whole front-end team to be aware of new APIs or API changes without having to draft these (slack) messages and tumble on the message format everytime
+- Letting know the whole front-end team be aware of new APIs or API changes without having to draft these (slack) messages and tumble on the message format every time
-- Avoid follow-ups in knowing if an API or API change is up on staging/prod
+- Avoid follow-ups in knowing if an API or API change is upon staging/prod
 - Keeping the frontend and backend together to lessen the chances of such miscommunications, facilitating smooth application development
 - Achieve complete coherence of the teams working on the project